BDC Hamburger Icon

 Implementing a workplace monitoring system is not only about catching wayward employees; it ensures that your staff is aware of your expectations and that you’re paying attention to the activity within your company.

-For starters, employees work more efficiently when they know they are being monitored, which, in turn, increases company profits.
-When employees are aware that their activity is being watched by their employer, they are more mindful of their behavior and the work they produce.
-This is why simply implementing monitoring software and discussing it with your employees can enhance productivity.
+Employees work more efficiently when they know they are being monitored, which, in turn, increases company profits.
+When employees are aware that their employer is watching their activity, they are more mindful of their behavior and the work they produce.
+This is why simply implementing and discussing the use of monitoring software with your employees can enhance productivity.

 Additionally, employee monitoring software can provide you with a wealth of information about how employees use company devices and what they do throughout the workday.
-This data can help identify who is doing well and who might be falling behind.
-When armed with data about an underperformer, you can quickly address the situation or create a performance improvement plan to help them get back on track.
+This data can help to identify who is doing well and who might be falling behind.
+When armed with data about an underperformer, you can quickly address the situation or create a performance improvement plan to get them back on track.

 Similarly, workforce metrics can help identify who might be working too much.
 Employee burnout is a huge productivity killer, so you want to address employees who are overworked as well.
 Encouraging employees to maintain a healthy work-life balance can improve productivity.